DINKIN/TMSuino/README.md

 3. Jumper cables - for wiring the coils to the arduino

+4. Active Buzzer - for informational sounds

-4. Cloth tape - to put everything together
+5. Cloth tape - to put everything together

-5. Double faced tape - to fix the coils onto the cap
+6. Double faced tape - to fix the coils onto the cap

-6. Tools: A sturdy pair of scissors - for all cutting tasks
+7. Tools: A sturdy pair of scissors - for all cutting tasks

-7. Optional tools: A printer - to print the placement pattern
+8. Optional tools: A printer - to print the placement pattern

-8. Optional parts: USB power adapter or 9V power adapter or 9V battery holder - as alternative power sources
+9. Optional parts: USB power adapter or 9V power adapter or 9V battery holder - as alternative power sources

 [For more details read the part list](partlist/README.md)